multihack/multihack-web/README.md

 MultiHack works your phone!
 Even iOS Safari!

 ##Deploy To Heroku
-Although Multihack is meant to bring developers together, you can run your own instance.
+Although Multihack is meant to bring developers together, you can run your own instance if you need to.
 <br>
 <a href="https://heroku.com/deploy">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">